jgnewman/lightningDOM/README.md

 (Tests performed on Chromium 69, Ubuntu 18.04, Lenovo ThinkPad X1 Carbon 5th generation, 2.7GHz Intel Core i7, 16 GB RAM)
 ```

-> If you would like see how LightningDOM performs with a more feature-rich framework wrapped around it, check out **[Tsuki](https://github.com/jgnewman/lightningDOM/tree/master/tsuki)** in this repo.
+> If you would like see how lightningDOM performs with a more feature-rich framework wrapped around it, check out **[Tsuki](https://github.com/jgnewman/lightningDOM/tree/master/tsuki)** in this repo.

 LightningDOM achieves its (theoretically) unmatched speed and efficiency by adhering to the following tenets.
 Some of these optimizations are micro and some are a little more macro: